rickyzhangca/CISC-327/a2/detailed_test_plan.md

 ### Unit Testing

 Pushing commits to `dev-[feature]` branches (e.g. `dev-login`) triggers unit testing for the feature identified for the branch.
-The reseult will not affect the pushing.
+The result will not affect pushing.
 The test cases for `[feature]` will be used by Github Actions to automatically verify that the individual components meet their detailed design specification.

-The estimate time cost of unit testing per commit is around 0.3 to 1 minutes.
+The estimated time cost of unit testing per commit is around 0.3 to 1 minutes.

 ### Integration Testing

 Pull requests from `dev-[feature]` to `dev` and `dev` to `master` branch trigger integration testing on Github Actions.
 There must be no errors in order to proceed to merge.
 It will perform all test cases to verify that all units works as intended in specifications and they can be integrated to work as a whole.

-The estimate time cost of unit testing per pull request is around 0.5 to 3 minutes.
+The estimated time cost of unit testing per pull request is around 0.5 to 3 minutes.

 ### System Testing

-For this program, system testing and integration has little difference because there are only two components.
+For this program, system testing and integration have little different because there are only two components.
 Thus, they are treated as the same thing.